 - Challenges with sensory input and management

 - Sensory seeking and/or sensory avoiding behaviors

-If your child is not meeting typical developmental milestones, you may want to speak with your child’s pediatrician to share your concerns.
-For school-age children, your child’s teacher and/or school psychologist are other important people to communicate your concerns to, in addition to your pediatrician.
+If your child is not meeting typical developmental milestones, you may want to speak with their pediatrician to share your concerns.
+For school-age children, your child’s teacher and/or school psychologist are other important people to communicate your concerns to, in addition to their pediatrician.

 Early diagnosis—and intervention—can make a world of difference with ASD.